Linear superposition as a core theorem of quantum empiricism: State space

-In the first place, one establishes \emph{the genesis of the quantal discontinuity: distinguishability of the micro $\state\alpha$"=events is a discrete entity in the very nature of the perception process}\footnote{This also bears on preparation $\SM$.
-Say, smooth reducing the interferometer intensity is not an empiricism but an imagination of the abstracta continuity/""infinity.
-Clearly, such an (incorrect) substitution of the perception process should somewhere be replaced with a `correct comprehension'---introduction of a discrete event's category.
-The continuality in the perception of (the classical) reality is an act of theorization, whereas the nature of perception is fundamentally discrete.} (sect.~\ref{observ}, Remark~\ref{two}).
-Accordingly, ``indivisibility, or ``individuality'', characterizing the elementary processes'' (N.~Bohr \cite[p.~203]{schilpp}) must be formalized into the \emph{`elemental' click}.
-We also clarify the formalization of measurement/""preparation and of genesis of the $\bbC$"=numbers.
-The well-known ($*$)"=conjugation operation also finds its origin.
-Moreover, it is supplemented with a transposition $\Re(\frak a)\rightleftarrows \Im(\frak a)$ of the real/""imaginary part of the $\bbC$"=number, and this transposition should be regarded just as natural operation as the conjugation.
-The emergent concepts of spectra, of their degenerations and eigen"=states provide near comprehensive mathematical image of physical observables.
-The state becomes devoid its mysteriousness \cite{leifer, ney}, since it is explicitly built in terms of the unique model of the `statistical' $\ket{\alpha}$"=representatives supplemented with macroscopic mixtures~\eqref{mix'}.
+We also clarify the formalization of measurement/"!preparation and of genesis of the $\bbC$"=numbers.
+The well-known $\smallc({*}\smallc)$"=conjugation operation also finds its origin.
+Moreover, it is supplemented with a transposition $\Re(\frak a)\rightleftarrows \Im(\frak a)$ of the real/"!imaginary part of the $\bbC$"=number, and this transposition should be regarded just as natural operation as the conjugation.
+The emergent concepts of spectra, of their degenerations and eigen"=states provide a nearly comprehensive mathematical image of physical observables.
+The state becomes devoid of its mysteriousness \cite{leifer, nielsen, ney}, since it is explicitly built in terms of the unique model of the `statistical' $\ket{\alpha}$"=representatives supplemented with macroscopic mixtures~\eqref{mix'}.